diagridio/catalyst-samples/pub_sub/java/README.md

 ---

 ## Local Application Setup

-When developing applications that interact with the Diagrid CRA platform, it's crucial to ensure that the local applications can  communicate with their remote representations, the `appId`s.
-This communication is facilitated by specific environment variables that provide the necessary connection details, such as the endpoint URLs and unique API tokens.
-These variables are recognized and utilized by the Dapr SDKs embedded within the applications.
+To ensure local applications communicate with their `appId`s, specific environment variables are needed.
+The Diagrid CLI can generate a configuration file with these details.

 While it's possible to manually fetch and set these environment variables by accessing the CRA web console, the Diagrid CLI offers a more efficient approach.
 The CLI provides automation tools that can generate a configuration file containing all the necessary connection details for each application, ensuring they can interact with their respective `appId`s without manual intervention.